Caast/caast-documentation/README.md

 #### onModalLoaded

-This function is triggered when the live modal is opened
+This event is emitted when the live modal is opened

 ```javascript
 document.addEventListener("Caast::onModalLoaded", function (e) {